17 Best iPhone Apps for Identifying Plants

 14. Garden Answers

 One of the gardening apps with the most downloads and popularity is Garden Answers.
-It is accessible on Android and iOS devices and has more than 3 million users.
+It is accessible on Android and iOS devices and has over 3 million users.

-It provides information on identifying plants, pests, and diseases, as well as expert guidance and solutions to various gardening-related queries.
+It provides information on identifying plants, pests, and diseases and expert guidance and solutions to various gardening-related queries.

 Furthermore, garden Answers is free to download and use, but if you want more precise results, you’ll need to subscribe to their premium service.

-With the help of image recognition technology, this app can accurately identify more than 100,000 flowering plants.
+This app can accurately identify more than 100,000 flowering plants using image recognition technology.
 Additionally, you can find gardening care instructions and manuals written by horticultural and gardening professionals.

 15. Plant Identification ++